 Copies of Action Plan documents will be provided to the public free of charge.
 These materials will be available in a form accessible to persons with disabilities, upon request.
 Action Plan documents will be available at the City of Hanford Community Development Department, 317 N. Douty Street, Hanford, and Telephone (559) 585-2582.
-The Action Plan will also be posted on the city's website [www.ci.hanford.ca.us.](http://www.ci.hanford.ca.us.)
+The Action Plan will also be posted on the city's website www.ci.hanford.ca.us.

-The City conducted the first of two public hearings on March 15, 2011 to solicit input from residents on the needs in Hanford.
+The City conducted the first of two public hearings on April 3, 2012 to solicit input from residents on the needs in Hanford.
 The City Council and audience supported the draft projects presented at the study session.
-The City staff provided input.
-Two people spoke at the meeting.
 The meeting was noticed in the Hanford Sentinel newspaper in English and Spanish.
 The meetings were held at 7:00 p.m. for maximum participation.

-The City conducted a second public hearing on April 19, 2011, to receive input from residents and approve the Annual Action Plan.
+The City conducted a second public hearing on May 15, 2012, which was continued to June 5, 2012, to receive input from residents and approve the Annual Action Plan.